-A Modern Web-Based Tool
+A Modern Web-Based Tool for EBS Development

 Because it is a modern tool, APEX can consume and expose web services.
 For example, when your EBS system must provide information to other services in your organization, such as supplier or sales order information, this data can be exposed as a web service, replacing Excel or text files, and improving data security and efficiency.
 Equally, APEX enables you to consume web services either from within your organization or anywhere on the planet.
 I’ll be talking about the exciting possibilities that APEX and web services bring to EBS in my presentation at Collaborate19, entitled « RESTful Web Services – Break the EBS Jail ».
 Collaborate19 happens April 7th to 11th 2019 in San Antonio, Texas